 High expectations from Pharrell Williams as he succeeds Abloh at Louis Vuitton

-The anticipation from Williams as the new head of menswear at the brand is very high especially since he succeeds Abloh.
+The expectation from Williams as the new head of menswear at the brand is very high especially since he succeeds Abloh.

 Abloh was appointed in 2018 as the artistic director of Louis Vuitton, becoming the first Black American to assume the position at a European luxury house.
 In his capacity, he revolutionised both the brand and the world of fashion with creations that drew younger fans to the brand.